lit/lit-element/docs/_guide/styles.md

     }
     ```

-A component can inherit the styles from a LitElement superclass:
+Using an array of tagged template literals, a component can inherit the styles from a LitElement superclass, and add its own styles:

 ```js
 class MyElement extends SuperElement {